-a) Pawnee, a U.S. subsidiary of the Company, leases a 10,800 square foot office facility from an entity that is controlled by the holders of the Class B and Class C shares of U.S. Acquisition Co Ltd, a non-operating subsidiary of the Company.
+- a) Pawnee, a U.S. subsidiary of the Company, leases a 10,800 square foot office facility from an entity that is controlled by the holders of the Class B and Class C shares of U.S. Acquisition Co Ltd, a non-operating subsidiary of the Company.
 Minimum lease payments are U.S.\$202,000 per annum, triple net.
-The original lease expired on April 30, 2012, and Pawnee exercised the first of two additional five year renewal option terms.
+The lease expired on April 30, 2017, and contains an option to renew for an additional five year terms.
 The expense is included in general and administrative expense and is translated at the average exchange rate for the period.
-At June 30, 2012 and 2011 there was no amount payable in respect of the lease.

-b) Case Funding provides Quick Cash Inc. ("Quick Cash"), an entity controlled by a director of Case Funding and the CEO of Case Funding, with personnel and facilities to manage the portfolio of existing loans managed by Quick Cash and required origination and placement services in respect of future loans (Quick Cash is prohibited from making loans, other than those which Case Funding does not wish to make and Quick Cash is responsible for all out-of-pocket third party fees and expenses relating to its business).
-Payments received for services provided will be as follows:
+At September 30, 2012 and December 31, 2011 there was no amount payable in respect of the lease. - b) Case Funding provides Quick Cash Inc. ("Quick Cash"), an entity controlled by a director of Case Funding and the CEO of Case Funding, with personnel and facilities to manage the portfolio of existing loans managed by Quick Cash and required origination and placement services in respect of future loans (Quick Cash is prohibited from making loans, other than those which Case Funding does not wish to make and Quick Cash is responsible for all out-of-pocket third party fees and expenses relating to its business).
+Payments received for services provided are as follows: